ArduPilot/ardupilot_wiki/common/source/docs/common-dshot-escs.rst

 .. note::
    Recently there is a growing number of proprietary and non-proprietary 16 / 32 bit ESCs with firmware that support DShot and other digital ESC protocols, but not BLHeli32 specific features like passthrough and telemetry.
 See your ESC's manual for further detail on supported features.

+.. note:: most DShot ESCs normally will also operate as normal :ref:PWM ESCs<common-brushless-escs>`.

 Connecting the ESCs
 ===================

 For autopilots with an IOMCU (e.g. Pixhawk, CubeOrange) the DShot ESCs should be connected to the AUX outputs.
+On CubeOrange AUX1 cannot be used for DShot meaning only AUX2 to AUX6 can be used (`see issue <https://github.com/ArduPilot/ardupilot/issues/20362>`__).

 For :ref:`Pixracer <common-pixracer-overview>` and :ref:`other boards <common-autopilots>` without a separate IOMCU coprocessor, any servo/motor outputs can be used.